bradkav/PBHbounds/PAPERS.md

 ## Papers

 An incomplete list of papers which make use of PBHbounds.
-Please get in touch if you've used the code or digitised bounds, so I can keep track!
+Please get in touch if you've used the code or digitised bounds, so I can keep track! <br>

 - *Constraints on asteroid-mass primordial black holes in dwarf galaxies using Hubble Space Telescope photometry*, Esser et al., [arXiv:2503.03352](https://arxiv.org/abs/2503.03352)
 - *Non-particle dark matter*, Green, [arXiv:2502.11966](https://arxiv.org/abs/2502.11966)
 - *A New Census of the Universe's Entropy*, Profumo et al., [arXiv:2412.11282](https://arxiv.org/abs/2412.11282)